openmrs/openmrs-book-developer-manual/en/Case_study/yourFirstModule.md

 ## Creating A Basic Module

 The OpenMRS SDK, as explained in the Technology Chapter, allows you to get started with a basic module in a few minutes.
-The `omrs-create-module` command helps you execute the maven archetype, creating a module directory with a framework of all the necessary module files by prompting you for specific information.
+The `mvn openmrs-sdk:create-project` command helps you execute the maven archetype, creating a module directory with a framework of all the necessary module files by prompting you for specific information.

 However, in order to execute this command, we assume that you're using JDK 1.7.
-No other pre-requisites are necessary To complete the `omrs-create-module` workflow, you will be prompted to enter the following data:
+No other pre-requisites are necessary.

-* **`Module name`:** Enter the name of your module as you would like it to appear.
-For this example use the name `Hello World`.
+To complete the `mvn openmrs-sdk:create-project` workflow, you will be prompted to enter the following data:

-* **```Do you want to add an admin page link (y/n)```** : Yes, most likely you want your module to be accessible from the OpenMRS admin page.
+* **`What kind of project would you like to create?:`** You may choose to create a platform module, which can be run on any server or an OpenMRS Reference Application module, which needs to be run on a server with the OpenMRS Reference Application distribution installed.
+For this example, choose type `1`.
-* **`Do you want to add a service layer (y/n)`**: Yes, the default, creates a module with a `Service, ServiceImpl, DAO, HibernateDAO, POJO, Hibernate mapping, liquibase.xml` and `sqldiff.xml,` which will work together to allow your module to access the OpenMRS database.
+* Next, you will be prompted for `module id`, `module name`, `description`, `groupId`, `initial version` and the lowest version of `platform support`.
+For this example, you can stick with the default provided values.

-* Entering this data and clicking `Enter` will allow the OpenMRS SDK to complete the module creation for you.
+For more info, see [module conventions](https://wiki.openmrs.org/display/docs/Module+Conventions).

 ## Basic Module Structure

-The `omrs-create-module` command creates the basic module structure and components that it requires for use.
-Below is detailed overview of these components, their structure and how they can be used.
+The `mvn openmrs-sdk:create-project` command creates the basic module structure and components that it requires for use.
+Below is a detailed overview of these components, their structure and how they can be used.

 * **api** - non-web-specific 'maven module' project
    * **src**